-The VHA, in partnership with the U.S. Department of Veterans Affairs, administers the Veterans Affairs Supportive Housing (VASH) Program.
+The HACV, in partnership with the U.S. Department of Veterans Affairs, administers the Veterans Affairs Supportive Housing (VASH) Program.
 The VASH Program enables homeless veterans and their families to gain access affordable housing with an array of supportive services.

 The City is working with individuals and families experiencing homelessness to assist them with getting access to services to help with stabilization and getting into housing.
-The city partners with the regional JPA on Homelessness, local nonprofits, Resource Connect Solano - the coordinated entry provider for the County and Solano County, to get into the system for housing referrals and access to other programs and opportunities to stabilize and transition to permanent and independent living.

-Additionally, the City has hired a Houselessness Manager to make addressing homelessness an area of top priority for Vallejo.
+The City partners with the regional JPA on Homelessness, local nonprofits, Resource Connect Solano - the coordinated entry provider for the County and Solano County, to get into the system for housing referrals and access to other programs and opportunities to stabilize and transition to permanent and independent living.
+The Assistant to the City Manager serves as the coordinator in addressing homelessness as an area of top priority for Vallejo.